-Natasha is a full member of the Australian Restructuring Insolvency and Turnaround Association (ARITA) and was elected to the VIC/Tas Committee for FY17.
+Natasha is a fellow of the Australian Restructuring Insolvency and Turnaround Association (ARITA) and was elected to the VIC/Tas Committee for FY17.
 She is also a member of the International Association of Restructuring, Insolvency & Bankruptcy Professionals (INSOL).

 - Acting for financiers in all aspects of security enforcement and insolvency, including appointment of receivers and managers, investigating accountants and voluntary administrators.

 - Advising financiers and receivers and managers in relation to managed investment schemes, including successful applications to wind up managed investment schemes and successfully defending an appeal to the Victorian Court of Appeal.

 - Managing large portfolios of recovery proceedings for liquidators.

 - Advising liquidators in respect of voidable transaction.

 - Defending receivers in section 420A Corporations Act and other claims.